LOCATION & PARKING

-During their initial visit, all facility users climbers will undergo a facility orientation.
+During their initial visit, all facility users climbers will receive a facility orientation.
 Those wishing to belay in our gym must undergo a belay check.
 Lead belay checks are not always possible, please call ahead to confirm.
 All belay checks are free of charge.

 Yes!
 Our climbing wall is set up to accommodate people of all experience levels.
 There are 3 types of climbing available to beginners at the SFU Climbing Wall: Auto-Belays, bouldering, and top-roping.
 If you'd like to use the auto-belays or go bouldering, you can drop-in anytime during open hours.
-If you'd like access to all the facility has to offer and go top-roping you can come during one of our "Staff Belayed Drop-in" times or book a private "Belay Session".
-See our programs page for more info.
+We often have volunteers on hand to hold the ropes for you during drop-in hours.
+Please call us at 778-782-4059 to inquire.

 Auto-Belays are machines that allow you to climb to the top of the wall without anyone holding the ropes for you.
 They are very easy to learn how to use.
 SFU has two Auto-Belays.

-Climbing low down without ropes and relying on thick pads to prevent injuries when you fall.
-SFU sets routes specifically designed for this purpose which end 3-4 meters up the wall.
+Bouldering is low-height climbing without using ropes.
+Climbers rely on thick pads to prevent injuries when you fall.
+SFU sets boulder problems specifically designed for this purpose which end no higher than the 4m up the wall.

 Climbers who use the wall regularly will have a harness, shoes, belay device and chalk bag.
-No problem if you don't have these as we have them available for rent.
+No gear?
+No problem!
+We have harnesses, climbing shoes, belay devices, chalk and chalk bags for rent.
 As for clothing, climbers tend to wear something casual and comfy that they can move in.